-(d) Investment policy:
+(d) Investment policy

-The Plan invests, together with other registered participant plans, in the Master Trust Funds.
-The Master Trust Funds are administered by Northern Trust on behalf of the participant plans.
+The Plan invests, together with other registered participant plans, in the Fund.
+The Fund is administered by Northern Trust on behalf of the participant plans.

-2. BASIS OF PREPARATION:
+2. BASIS OF PREPARATION

-(a) Basis of presentation:
+(a) Basis of presentation

 As permitted by the Financial Services Commission of Ontario ("FSCO"), the Plan may prepare financial statements in accordance with Canadian accounting standards for pension plans or prepare fund financial statements in accordance with Canadian accounting standards for pension plans excluding pension obligations and any resulting surplus or deficit.